SimonGreyHull/700110-2122-Minimax/README.md

 Run the code, explore the interface and play the game.
 You can do this in groups if you like.
 It is important to try to build a community amongst students on the module!

+You will be building on this code to complete the application and create AI players to play against.

 ## 2. Look at the data

 An important part of programming is understanding what information is important and how it is stored.
 In the code there is a region called data.
 The first part of this code includes a section of constants.
 They are appropriately named, and so are hopefully self explanatory.
 Mostly they set limits for other variables.